JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 ## Create a project

-If you're on Windows or Linux:

-1. Generate a project using the [web KMP wizard](https://kmp.jetbrains.com/).
-2. Extract the archive and open the resulting folder in your IDE.
-3. Wait for the import to finish, then go to the [](#run-the-sample-apps) section to learn how to build and run the apps.
+### On macOS

-If you're using macOS, the Kotlin Multiplatform IDE plugin provides a wizard inside the IDE:
+On macOS, the Kotlin Multiplatform plugin provides a project generation wizard inside the IDE:

 <tabs>
 <tab title= "IntelliJ IDEA">

+Use the IDE wizard to create a new KMP project:

 1. Select **File** | **New** | **Project** in the main menu.
 2. Choose **Kotlin Multiplatform** in the list on the left.